FREQUENTLY ASKED QUESTIONS

 If my song placed in last year’s contest, can I resubmit it again this year?

-If your entry won the Song Category Grand Prize or Lyric Category award in the previous year, it is not eligible for submission the following year; however runners-up and honorable mention songs may be re-submitted.
+If your entry won the Song Category Grand Prize or Lyric Category Grand Prize award in the previous year, it is not eligible for submission the following year; however runners-up and honorable mention songs may be re-submitted.

 Can I submit a song I wrote with, or for, another person?

 Yes, though there are some important distinctions.
 Many songs are co-written with two or even three or more people.
 We welcome co-written songs into our contest.
 The person who submits the song to the contest will be the one eligible to receive any potential prize distribution.
-A Songwriter submitting a song with multiple co-writers must have all co-writers consent to participate in this Contest.
-For the purpose of this Contest, no co-writer or Songwriter may be subject to a current agreement with a publishing company, record label or other entity to render recording services that is currently in effect and/or have agreed to provide rights in and to musical compositions or recordings to any such company, label or entity.
-Any Songwriter or co-writer (of submitted song) who derives the majority of their income from songwriting, currently has a staff writing deal with a publishing company, or has ever had a song appear on any of the following charts is not eligible to participate in the Contest; Billboard, Mediabase, and/or Radio & Records (R&R).
+A Songwriter submitting a song with multiple co-writers must have all co-writers’ consent to participate in this Contest and must provide accurate co-writer information at time of submission.
+For the purpose of this Contest, no co-writer or Songwriter may be subject to a current staff writing deal or publishing agreement or have an agreement with a record label or other entertainment-related entity, which provides rights in and/or to musical compositions or recordings entered into the contest to any such company, label, or entity at the time of song(s) entry.
+Any Songwriter or co-writer (of submitted song) who at the time of entry derives the majority of their income from songwriting or has ever had a song appear on any of the following charts is not eligible to participate in the Contest: Airplay, Mediabase, and/or Radio & Records (R&R).

 What do I do if my phone number or email changes after I have submitted?